Contact Us

 Application Submission & Fee Payment

-Submit online application form.
-Pay affiliation fee (₹1,50,000-₹2,50,000 depending on classes).
-Accept via demand draft or online payment through SARAS portal.
-Receive application reference number.
+Submit the online application form.
+Pay the affiliation fee per CBSE's current SARAS fee schedule through the SARAS portal.
+Receive the application reference number.

 4